ClericPy/ichrome/README.md

 ## Why?

-- pyppeteer/selenium is awesome, but I don't need so much...
+- pyppeteer / selenium is awesome, but I don't need so much, even I nearly forgot the spelling of pyppeteer.

-- one way to test CDP
+- sync way to test CDP,  which is not recommended for complex production environments.
+- async communication with Chrome remote debug port, stable choice.

 ## Features